krzychukula/krzychukula.github.com/Node.js Design Patterns.md

 # Proxy
 Easiest thing is just to change the proxied object and overwrite the function you want to proxy.
 There are also packages like https://www.npmjs.com/package/hooks that you can use.

+# Decorator
+Basically the same as proxy.
+Some info about LevelUp database.